Alfredo Ramos Martínez: Paris 1901–1910

-Mexico 1910-1929
+Mexico 1910–1929

 Portrait of Belinda Palavicini.
 1915.
 Pastel on paper.
 187 × 87 cm.
 Museo Nacional de Arte.

 By the time Ramos Martínez arrived in early 1910, Mexico was a nation in turmoil.
 The Mexican Revolution was beginning in earnest and the 30-year rule of President Porfirio Díaz was on the verge of collapse due to the pressure of the political reforms of Francisco I. Madero.
 Within a year of the President's resignation in 1911, the art students at the National Academy called a strike in order to protest the 'aesthetic dictatorship' of the Academy.
 They demanded the establishment of a 'Free Academy' and proposed Ramos Martínez as director.
 Hailed as a distinguished alumnus, a bona fide European success, and sympathetic to the students' cause, Ramos Martínez became first the assistant Director and, by 1913, the Director of the Academy.

-Now, as Director, he was able to open the first of his Open Air Schools of Painting.
-With the example of the Impressionists and Post-Impressionists in mind and fortified by his sense of the primacy of the artist's personal vision, Ramos Martínez's Open Air Schools redefined the nature of artistic instruction in Mexico.
+As Director, Ramos Martínez was able to open the first of his Open Air Schools of Painting.
 The first school was established in the Santa Anita Iztapalapa borough of Mexico City with an initial class of 10 students, including David Alfaro Siqueiros and Federico Cantú, who would later become successful artists in their own right.
 By 1914, Ramos Martínez stepped down as Director of the Academy but opened another Open Air School in Coyoacán.
 That same year, his students' work was featured in the "Exhibition of Works from Public and Art Schools" at the Spanish Pavilion and met with extremely favorable response.